maudlinmandrake/qr-code-component-main/README.md

 ### Useful resources

-- [CSS Grid: Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - Great visual guide on Flexbox, it's various properties, and what you can expect those properties to do
+- [CSS Grid: Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - Great visual guide on Flexbox, it's various properties, and what you can expect those properties to do.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author